 Human biologists, computer scientists and engineers are teaming to advance neuroscience toward achieving yet another one of NAE’s Grand Challenges, namely, understanding the complex network we call brain.
 Modern noninvasive methods can simultaneously measure the activity of many brain cells.
 Comprehension of how the brain works will enable engineers to simulate its activities, leading to deeper insights about how and why the brain works and fails.

-From the beginning of January to the end of April 2008 Aerospace Engineering major David A. Stout embarked on a journey of a lifetime.
-He was accepted to the NASA Undergraduate Student Research Program (USRP) at Wallops Flight Facility in Wallops Island, Virginia-the only NASA owned and operated launch facility.
+Aerospace Engineering major David A. Stout embarked on a journey of a lifetime when he was accepted to the NASA Undergraduate Student Research Program (USRP) at Wallops Flight Facility in Virginia.
 First, he was able to run thermal-Vac testing on many future NASA parts.
 While there he also was able to fabricate and machine Bombay doors and luggage carriers for NASA’s P-3 aircraft that flies to the arctic on a frequent basis.
 Next he was able to formulate the logistics for the CREAM 4 balloon launch that will occur at the end of 2008.
 Afterwards he cultured and helped with the thermal blankets that are going on the Lunar Reconnaissance Orbiter (LRO) Satellite that is scheduled for launch in the beginning of next year.
 “It was awesome that they [NASA] flew me on their private aircraft to Goddard Space Facility to help and see that endeavor put into practice.”